dewaelevastgoed/betask/README.md

 The objective here is to assess usage of Python, Django and DRF.

+Try to limit the time you spend on this to 2 hours.

 Completion of all tasks is not mandatory.
 We do not want you to spend more time than required.

 **It is totally OK not to finish the whole exercise.**